aaronpereira92/music_recommender_project_aaron_pereira/README.md

       `feats_final_withclusters.csv` contains features and the clusters (This one is needed for the final function, but functioon knows filepath).

 - functions:
       `functions.py` which contains the song_recommender function.
-So do:
+So import by entering:
-            '''
+            ```python
-            import song_recommender from functions
+            import song_recommender from functions```

-            '''
+- jupyternotebooks:

-_jupyternotebooks: Contains the following notebooks (here is the correct order of operation): lab_webscraping_single_page_aaron_pereira.ipynb - webscrapping for music data from billboardhot 100. lab_not_hot_songs_aaron_pereira.ipynb- webscraping from other sites lab_spotify_api.ipynb- using spotify to get features of the songs in dataset lab_kmeans_clustering.ipynb - This is for the kmeans clustering model
+      Contains the following notebooks (here is the correct order of operation):
+      `lab_webscraping_single_page_aaron_pereira.ipynb` - webscrapping for music data from billboardhot 100.
+      `lab_not_hot_songs_aaron_pereira.ipynb`- webscraping from other sites
+      `lab_spotify_api.ipynb`- using spotify to get features of the songs in dataset
+      `lab_kmeans_clustering.ipynb` - This is for the kmeans clustering model

+- libraries:
-_libraries: contains a text file of libraries that I used
+      contains a text file of libraries that I used

+- models:
-_models: contains all the cluster models in pickle format.
+      contains all the cluster models in pickle format.
 The one used for the functions.py is kmeans_15.pickle

+- scalers:
-_scalers: contains the standard scaler file which is used in functions.py, standard_scaler.pickle
+      contains the standard scaler file which is used in functions.py, standard_scaler.pickle

-In the main branch of this repo, you will find already availble the main.ipynb and main.py, as well as a functions.py for easy running.
+- In the main branch of this repo, you will find already availble the main.ipynb and main.py, as well as a functions.py for easy running.

-Link to my presentation is this: https://docs.google.com/presentation/d/1yXj_f92pGX6B9doz3tsxcNP0-D9TV5BQKafXwEwyyLI/edit?usp=sharing
+## Presentation Link:
+https://docs.google.com/presentation/d/1yXj_f92pGX6B9doz3tsxcNP0-D9TV5BQKafXwEwyyLI/edit?usp=sharing